Last updated 2026-05-05

 (network, tokenId)pair, from any agent’s detail page under/agents/:network/:id

 The RPC connects to the chain.
-The wallet signs the transaction and becomes the clientAddress on the feedback record.
+The wallet signs and sends the transaction, and msg.sender becomes the clientAddress on the feedback record.
 The tokenId is how the contract routes the feedback to the right agent.

 The feedback record

-Tags are bytes32 values derived from the human-readable string.
-The ones this explorer tracks are quality, safety, cost, speed, and accuracy — each maps to a per-tag sub-score on the agent’s detail page.
-Use a conventional tag and your rating gets rolled into the cross-client aggregate.
+The contract stores tags as strings and indexes tag1 as a hashed topic for efficient filtering.
+The ones this explorer tracks are quality, safety, cost, speed, and accuracy; each maps to a per-tag sub-score on the agent’s detail page.
+Use a conventional tag and your score gets rolled into the cross-client aggregate.
 Use a custom tag and the explorer surfaces it, but nobody else’s feedback matches until other clients adopt the same label.
-One tag per call is typical; the contract takes an array for workflows that rate multiple dimensions in a single interaction.

 Code: TypeScript + viem